Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Data

 We used the proper motion catalogue from \citet{Shahzamanian:2021wu} which covers the majority ($\sim80\,\%$) of the target region (Fig.\,\ref{scheme1}).
 The proper motions were obtained combining the $H$-band data from the GALACTICNUCLEUS survey \citep{Nogueras-Lara:2018aa,Nogueras-Lara:2019aa}, and the HST Paschen-$\alpha$ survey \citep{Wang:2010fk,Dong:2011ff}, with a timeline of 7-8 years between them.

 The computed proper motions are relative, meaning that they were calculated assuming an average zero motion of the stellar population.
 Hence, an offset exists between the proper motions with respect to a reference frame that is at rest at Sgr\,A*, and the ones in the catalogue, which depends on the real average motion of the stellar population \citep[mainly dominated by stars moving eastwards, e.g.][]{Trippe:2008it,Chatzopoulos:2015yu,Shahzamanian:2021wu,Martinez-Arranz:2022uf,Nogueras-Lara:2022tp}.
-To correct this offset affecting the proper motion component parallel to the Galactic plane ($\mu_l$), we applied a correction of $+0.36$\,mas/yr for the $\mu_l$ calculation when considering the CMD $K_s$ versus $J-K_s$.
-This correction was obtained by \citet{Nogueras-Lara:2022tp} applying a Gaussian Mixture model \citep[GMM, ][]{Pedregosa:2011aa} to fit the $\mu_l$ distribution of the MWNSC stars.
-They obtained that the $\mu_l$ distribution is best represented by a three-Gaussians model corresponding to stars moving eastwards and westwards, and also to a central, more slowly rotating component.
+To correct this offset affecting the proper motion component parallel to the Galactic plane ($\mu_l$), we applied a correction of $+0.36$\,mas/yr for the $\mu_l$ calculation when using the CMD $K_s$ versus $J-K_s$ to select stars belonging to the MWNSC and the MWNSD.
+This correction was computed by \citet{Nogueras-Lara:2022tp} by applying a Gaussian Mixture model \citep[GMM, ][]{Pedregosa:2011aa} to fit the $\mu_l$ distribution of the MWNSC stars.
+This distribution is best represented by a three-Gaussians model corresponding to stars moving eastwards and westwards, and also to a central, more slowly rotating component.
 They estimated the correction for the relative proper motion calculation as the offset of the central Gaussian component with respect to zero.
 Applying this correction to the mean values of the Gaussian corresponding to the stars moving eastwards and westwards, they obtained a similar absolute $\mu_l$ value for each component, as expected \citep[see Table\,1 and Sect.\,3.3 in][]{Nogueras-Lara:2022tp}.

-We applied an analogous process to estimate the offset for the proper motion calculation using the CMD $K_s$ versus $H-K_s$, and obtained an offset of $\mu_l=0.5$\,mas/yr.
-This value is slightly larger than the one obtained by \citet{Nogueras-Lara:2022tp} probably due to the higher completeness in the $HK_s$ bands.
+We applied an analogous process to estimate the offset for the proper motion calculation when using the CMD $K_s$ versus $H-K_s$ to choose stars from the MWNSC and the MWNSD.
+We obtained an offset of $\mu_l=0.5$\,mas/yr.
+This value is slightly larger than the one obtained by \citet{Nogueras-Lara:2022tp} when using the CMD $K_s$ versus $J-K_s$ as a reference, probably due to the higher completeness in the $HK_s$ bands.
 In any case, the presence of a $\mu_l$ offset does not pose any problems for the subsequent analysis because we compare the MWNSC and the MWNSD using data along the same line of sight, and thus this potential offset will affect all stars in the field in a similar way.